 As the majority of expatriate students relocate for University upon graduation of Sixth Form, our Life Skills Programme aims to develop independence, personal responsibility and self-confidence in all students ahead of their relocation.
-Life Skills sessions combine practical tasks with knowledge and understanding, they will be taught skills that they may not have acquired whilst living in Dubai.
+JAS Life Skills Programme focuses on equipping students with essential life-long skills, enabling them to live confidently and independently as they move away from home.